-A common question that we get asked all of the time is “How Much Can I Borrow for a Mortgage”.
+A common question from First Time Buyers in Durham that we get asked all of the time is “How Much Can I Borrow for a Mortgage”.
 Let’s have a look at the background of affordability assessments and how they apply post-2014.

 Way before credit scoring, mortgages were manually assessed by your local Building Society Manager.
 Lenders then decided to move towards more uniform income assessments to provide a consistent approach in the 1990s.

 Maximum lending “caps” were introduced so that customers couldn’t borrow more than 3-4 times their annual income.

 During the time of the credit crunch in the 2000s, these income multipliers kept becoming more and more generous.
 Of course, some Lenders allowed their customers to “self-certify” their incomes with no background checks such as payslips.